-13. At its meetings during the twenty-ninth session and the first part of the thirtieth session, the Council reiterated that negotiations on the draft regulations on exploitation were at an advanced stage.
-It also recalled the revised road map for the thirtieth session (ISBA/29/C/9/Add.1, annex III), which was endorsed by the Council and reflects the shared determination to conclude negotiations on the regulations at the thirtieth session.
+13. During its meetings in the twenty-ninth in 2024 and the first part of its thirtieth session, the Council reiterated that negotiations on the draft exploitation regulations are at an advanced stage.
+It also recalled the revised roadmap for the thirtieth session, which was endorsed by the Council and reflects the shared determination to conclude negotiations on the exploitation regulations within the thirtieth session.
 In this context, the Council may consider that the operationalization of the Economic Planning Commission has become a matter of priority.